top of page

 You’ll receive: • Name listed on the Community Supporters page on our website • A heartfelt thank-you video from the filmmaker

-WATER BEARERS: $500-$2,499
+WATER BEARERS: $500 to $2,499

 Carry these stories forward and help amplify their reach.